dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 suffers from some of the above and needs help getting out, get in touch.
 I will do something very English, I will charge you.

-## A. Communication lines between departments
+## A. Communication between departments

 Suppose we have two teams that need to work together, the green and the orange.
-The most common pattern of interaction that I have observed is the "I say you do" one where someone acting as a client/master requests things to be done and the other one can usually only acknowledge.
+The most common pattern of interaction that I have observed is the "I say you do" one where someone, the green team for our example requests things to be done.
+The other part can usually only only acknowledge.

 FIRST DIAGRAM HERE.

-I have been educated in a more interactive way where there is a lot of interaction among teams and their representatives.
+I have been educated in a different way where there is a lot of interaction among teams and their representatives.
 The first interactions should be dedicated for that discovery process, consisting mostly of questions and answers about what people do and how they see things.
-The boundaries of communication are a little bit fuzzy and while trying to fulfil the "requirements" of your internal or external clients there is a parallel dialogue going on from which you are trying to get insights on their deeper needs and motivation and similarly them from you.
+The boundaries of communication are a little bit fuzzy and while trying to fulfil the "requirements" of your internal or external clients there is a parallel dialogue going on from which you are trying to get insights on their deeper needs and motivations.
+Similarly they do the same thing with you.
+Depicted somehow like this:

 SECOND DIAGRAM HERE.